 In these circumstances, the suspect or suspects should be approached unannounced.
 They should be supervised at all times before leaving Wee chicks Fitness CIC/Wee Chicks Ltd premises.
-They should be allowed to collect personal property, under supervision but should not be able to remove any property belonging to Wee Chicks CIC/Wee Chicks Ltd or WOMEN'S TEC.
+They should be allowed to collect personal property, under supervision but should not be able to remove any property belonging to Wee Chicks.
 Any security passes and keys to premises, offices and furniture should be returned.